Dobby233Liu/HATE-UML/README.md

 * **Q:** HATE doesn't start and/or displays an error message instantly.

     **A:** Check whether you have correctly performed the installation steps.
-If there are error boxes that say anything meaningful, please read their contents.
+If you see error message boxes that say meaningful things (unhandled exception crashes are definitely not meaningful in case you wonder), please read their contents.
-           If you're sure you did everything correctly, then this may be an issue on my side.
+           If you're sure you did everything correctly, then this is probably an issue on my side.
 Please submit an [issue](https://github.com/Dobby233Liu/HATE-UML/issues) on GitHub so I can look into it.

 ## Building